1. What is the Hawaii APAL Program?

 5. What are you looking for in applicants?

-We are seeking bright, motivated students and young professionals from a broad range of backgrounds.
-A strong interest in international affairs, demonstrated community service, and great teamwork attitude is preferred.
+We are seeking motivated students and young professionals from a broad range of backgrounds.
+A strong interest in international affairs, demonstrated community service, great communication skills and the ability to work collaboratively are attributes that program coordinators look for during the recruitment period.
+A positive attitude is highly desirable.

 6. How many people will be accepted to the program?